rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 Other than adding numbers, we'd also like our kernel to allow us to:

-- permit building `cufoo` with or without a GPU present.
+- permit building `mwe` with or without a GPU present.
-- permit running `cufoo` with or without a GPU, and be able to control this behavior at runtime.
+- permit running `mwe` with or without a GPU, and be able to control this behavior at runtime.

 These two requirements are particularly useful for real-world cross-platform applications, although it's also a missing piece in a typical GPU tutorial.
 I'll spend some time describing how to accomplish this with a small utility I wrote called `kernel.h`.